ilmenit/CC65-Advanced-Optimizations/README.md

 * As stated in the documentation, it does no high-level optimizations.
 It means that many constructs need to be simplified by the programmer to achieve good performance.
 This article is showing many of such best practices.
 * Working with linker configuration to achieve the best memory utilization has steep learning curve, but fortunately for the beginners it can be skipped until needed.

 Knowledge of writing efficient code in C is abandoned nowadays due to modern compilers that do so good optimizations, that often it is hard to manually write as good assembly.
 In some cases they even use superoptimizers that assure optimal code.
 However if you read books about the game programming from 90s, there is a lot of information what tricks were used to achieve the best performance without switching to assembly.
 You can still [find these "old tricks"](http://icps.u-strasbg.fr/~bastoul/local_copies/lee.html) in the Internet, however majority of them do not work on 6502 or makes even opposite effect due to 6502 CPU architecture!
-I'm not aware of any proper hints of coding in C for 6502 and I hope this article will fill the gap.
+I'm aware of only [one guide](https://github.com/Fabrizio-Caruso/8bitC/blob/master/8bitC_ENG.md) of hints for coding in C for 6502 and I hope this article will fill the gap.

 ## CC65 alternatives
 Great article that every programmer for 6502 should read is [David A. Wheeler's "6502 Language Implementation Approaches"](https://dwheeler.com/6502/).
 It explains very well difficulties of making a good compiler for this platform.

 Here is a list of many - but not all - CC65 alternatives:

-- Assembly - unquestionably wins in terms of code performance and code size, however coding in asm is very time consuming in comparison to higher-level languages and "maintability" of the code is poor, especially if you return to it after some time or for team-work.
+- Assembly - unquestionably wins in terms of code performance and code size, however coding in asm is very time consuming in comparison to higher-level languages and "maintability" of the code is poor, especially if you return to it after some time, or for a team-work.
 - Mad Pascal - new language compatible with subset of FreePascal, primarily addressing Atari platform.
 In active development by one author.
 Has performance comparable to CC65 but more Atari-specific external libraries.
 - Millfork - in early stage of development, new language that includes in the language 6502 specific features for generation of very effective code.
 Primarily for C64 but with growing support of other platforms
 - KickC - in early stage of development.
 Currently as subset of C language aiming to generate very efficient code.
 Author is actively working on closer compatibility with C standard.
 - Plasma - language that is often closer to assembler than higher-level languages.
 Aiming to provide a lot of control over generated code.
 Recently updated.
 - Action! - old language for high-performance code, no cross-compiler available, some language limitations prevent writing bigger programs.
 - Effectus - new cross-compiler for Action language, one-man project, that was suspended for a while and recently got resurrected with new "Mad Pascal backend".
-- Atalan - one-man project that unfortunately ended its life
+- Atalan - one-man project.
+Atalan unfortunately ended its life.
 - GCC-6502 - there are a few attempts to use marvelous GCC compiler to produce 6502 code, usually by placing registers on Zero Page.
 None is in active develpement.
 - PyMite - variant of Python for 6502, abandoned.
 - Some other 6502 languages are described [here](http://8bitworkshop.com/blog/compilers/higher-level-6502-programming.md.html)